 Best Overall, Single Zone: Frigidaire FGWC5233TS 24-Inch 52-Bottle Single Zone Wine Cooler

-What We Like: Well priced, good capacity, adjustable shelves
+What We Love: Well priced, generous capacity, adjustable shelves

 An LED digital display helps you set the fridge at an exact temperature between 41 and 64 degrees.
 The reversible door is slightly tinted to protect your wine from light but is transparent enough to see the wood fronts of the wire racks.
 One setback is that this fridge is a single-zone unit, meaning that whites and reds will be kept at the same temperature.
-But considering the capacity, this fridge is a great value.
+But considering the capacity, this fridge has an amazing value.

 Dimensions (DxWxH): 23.4 x 23.4 x 34.25 inches | Capacity: 52 bottles | Temperature Range: 41 to 64 degrees